MaMu0228/alert_attack_on_UTM/README.md

 ★ functions ★
 <br>
 1. When specific sip or dip packet goes through UTM, Alert song and Show the packet information on console window
-2. Alert when Network scan or Port scan is going on and Show the packet information on console window
+2. Alert when Network scan or Port scan is suspected and Show the packet information on console window
-3. When packet goes through UTM which is applied specific policy, Alert song and Show the packet information on console window
+3. When specific policy packet goes through UTM, Alert song and Show the packet information on console window
 4. When UTM logout, Alert
 5. When Alert is activated, Save the packet in IndexedDB
 6. When Alerting is activated, The page turns to red color(Click any place to turn back)